ligato/docs/docs/user-guide/quickstart.md

 $ brew install etcd
 ```

-However it's easier (and recommended) to use the one that comes with the ETCD image:
+However it's easier (and recommended) to use the one that comes with the etcd image:

 ```
 $ docker exec etcd etcdctl version